Sonning Common Health Centre, Wood Lane, Sonning Common, Reading, RG4 9SWTel: (0118) 972 2188

 MRCGP DRCOG Dr Ellen Kruidenier ('call me Dr Ellen - it's easier') was our registrar in 2003/04.
 Born in the Netherlands in 1967 she graduated from Medical School in Groningen in 1992.
 After house jobs and research, she came to London in 1995 and for some 5 years worked in paediatrics at Kings College Hospital.
 Dr Ellen has special interests in child and teenage health, family planning and womens health and teaching medical students from Oxford.
 Dr Ellen joined the Health centre as a salaried GP in 2005 and works three days per week.
 She lives in Reading and is married with two children.

 MB, ChB, DRCOG, MRCGP Dr McKinlay qualified in Bristol in 1988 and after junior doctor posts she held a short service commission for 6 years as a Medical Officer with the Royal Army Medical Corps.
 Dr McKinlay trained as a GP and worked in Garrison medical centres and Military hospitals in Germany.
 After leaving the Army she went on to gain further training and experience in Ophthalmology in Basingstoke and worked as a clinical assistant for four years in Macclesfield District General Hospital.
 Before moving to Berkshire in 2006, she worked as a GP in Macclesfield and became a GP Trainer in 2011 after completing the PGCE in Medical Education in 2011.
 Dr McKinlay enjoys being involved in training doctors during their progress to achieving GP status.
-She is married with teenagers at university.
+She is married with grown up children.

 BM (Soton) MRCGP (2015) DRCOG LoC (IUT) Dr Webster qualified in 2010 from Southampton University.
 She worked as a junior doctor at the Royal Berkshire Hospital, followed by GP training in the Reading area.
 Dr Webster has worked as a long term locum in several local practices since completing her GP training in 2015, including Sonning Common Health Centre since December 2015.
 Dr Webster's particular interests are in family planning and palliative care.